CS-150. Introduction to Computers and Information Processing. 3 Credits.

 CS-339.
 Computer Architecture and Operating Systems.
 3 Credits.

 This course covers computer architecture and operating systems.
 From a computer architecture standpoint, we will study hardware components, gates/buses/memory, and their use in constructing adders, comparators and addressing schemes.
 We will also cover machine level representation of data, computer architecture and organization, assembly level machine organization, interfacing and communication, memory systems organization and architecture, functional organization, multiprocessing and alternative architectures, performance enhancements, and distributed architectures.
 From an operating systems standpoint, we will study privileged and non-privileged states, processes and threads (and their management), memory (real, virtual, and management), files systems, access controls (models and mechanisms), access control lists, virtualization/hypervisors, how does an OS protect itself from attack?, security design principles as applied to an OS, domain separation, process isolation, resource encapsulation, and least privilege.
+Additional course fee of $75.
 Prerequisites: CS-231 AND CS-332.

 CS-355.
 Foundations of Programming Systems.
 3 Credits.